yeslogic/prince-docs/docs/command-line.md

   </dd>
   <dt id="cl-pdf-dpi">
       <code>
-      --pdf-dpi
+      --pdf-dpi=auto | <span className="replaceable">DPI</span>
       </code>
   </dt>
   <dd>
     Defines the resolution the PDF will be printed and viewed with.
-The default is 96dpi.
+The default is the value `auto`, which is equivalent to unspecified or infinite resolution.
-    The value might affect media queries or image `srcset` alternatives that depend on resolution.
+    The value affects media queries or image `srcset` alternatives that depend on resolution, as well as the `-prince-filter-resolution` CSS property.
-    It also affects the `-prince-filter-resolution` CSS property, when set to `auto`.
   </dd>
 </dl>